emerald-dao/shield/Chapter2Bikes/README.md

 # Contract Review on Chapter2Bikes

-This contract review is brought to you by Bam from Emerald City.
+This contract review is brought to you by Bam.

+Disclaimer :
+This is only a review to some random contracts.
+All advice / suggestions are my own opinions and take no response for any damage / loses.
+And I am not publishing this on behalf of any party but myself.

 We will go through this contract as an educational resources.

 This contract is not yet deployed to mainnet and it should acts as one of the typical NFT contracts on flow.